nailsapp/module-order-payment/docs/payments.md

-# Payments
+# Invoice Module › Payments
-> Documentation is a WIP.

-Payments can be taken using any installed driver.
-A payment is always associated with an invoice.
-Payments trigger events.
+Payments can be taken using any installed driver and is always associated with an invoice.

 ## Drivers
 Each payment provider is abstracted using a driver.
-The driver is responsible for interfacing with the payment gateway.
+The driver is responsible for interfacing with the payment gateway and can be enabled and configured in the module's settings panel in admin.

-    @todo: describe how drivers work
+> @todo: describe how drivers work

-## Events
-The following events are called throughout the lifetime of a payment.

-    @todo: describe how events work

-### Event Handler
-The payment event handler is responsible for acting upon successfull payments.
-Whenever a payment is received it will be called and passed any custom data which is stored with the invoice.

-It is common for the app to override the event handler so that it can perform actions when a payment is received.
-This class should be auto-loadable and have the following name:

-    \App\Invoice\PaymentEventHandler()

-In addition, it should implement the `Nails\Invoice\Interfaces\PaymentEventHandlerInterface` interface.